Free for accompanying

 The Access 2 Entertainment card entitles the support person to admission free of charge or at a significant discount, while the individual with the disability pays regular admission at participating movie theatres across Canada.

 A support person is an individual who accompanies a person with a disability to provide services that are not provided by employees at the theatre or attraction, such as assisting the person with eating, administering medication, communication needs and use of the facilities.

-The Access 2 Entertainment card costs $20 and is valid for five years.
+The Access 2 Entertainment card costs $20 or 30$ and is valid for three or five years.
 It can be used in many theatres including Cineplex Odeon, Famous Players, Colossus, Coliseum, and more.
 The Access 2 Entertainment program is managed by Easter Seals Canada.
 For more information, call 1 877 376-6362 or visit their website.